kajbr88/Food-Delivery-App-Uber-Eats-Flutter-Firebase-/README.md

 * Save Data Locally on your Device

 ## Notes
-The course is still in progress and I am going to continue updating it.
+* The course is still in progress and I am going to continue updating it.
-The author may update the course to include other functionalities to the project if not I am going to integrate chat functionality between user and restaurant and driver, stripe payment api and web admin panel and other features when i complete the course.
+* The author may update the course to include other functionalities to the project if not I am going to integrate chat functionality between user, restaurant and driver, stripe payment api and web admin panel and other features when i complete the course.